Infoglobo/webpagetest/batchtool/README.md

 This is a basic example on how to setup properly the script to run.
 You can freely adapt it to suit your needs.

-1. Run the monitor script to listen all urls sent to be tested
+1. Run the monitor script to monitor all urls sent to be tested

 <pre>
 <code>$ python wpt_batch_monitor.py</code>
 </pre>

-2. Using **crontab**, add a new line informing script to run at 2am daily, testing an url
+2. Using **crontab**, add lines to call the script, passing the -U arg to inform which url will be tested.
+Here we will put 3 different urls to be tested, every day, at 2am

 <pre>
 <code>0 2 * * * /usr/bin/python wpt_batch.py -U http://your-url-1.com</code>